deboraazevedo/boleto-cloud-python/README.md

 # Future implementations

-Noting that the [boletocloud.com] API (http://www.boletocloud.com) is still on BETA, as the company updates it, we will be implementing the new features.
+Note that the [boletocloud.com] API (http://www.boletocloud.com) is still on BETA, as the company updates it, we will be implementing new features.
-For more information regarding API, access: [www.boletocloud.com/app/dev/api](https://www.boletocloud.com/app/dev/api)
+For more information regarding the API, access: [www.boletocloud.com/app/dev/api](https://www.boletocloud.com/app/dev/api)

 # Bugs and improvements